 The financial institution (e,g bank) or other party/entity that lends money to the mortgagor.

-This is not an exhaustive list as different financial institutions have slightly different requirements.
+This is not a one-size fits all list as different financial institutions have slightly different requirements.

 The mortgage bond becomes effective upon its successful registration in the Deeds Registries Office.